Table of Contents

 How People Describe This Pain Pattern

 Clients touch the top of their heads, saying, “I have a headache on the top of my head.”
-Often, they lean forward with their chin up and turned to one side while talking.
-As well, they tend to slump forward at the waist while sitting to make this more comfortable.
+Often, they lean forward with their chin up and turn to one side while talking.
+Frequently, they slump forward at the waist while sitting to make this more comfortable.

 This headache comes from a tight neck muscle.
-Accordingly, many people complain of neck tension, especially when turning their head.
+Accordingly, many people complain of neck tension, especially when turning their heads.
 They often note that it is tight where they touch near the top of the back of their neck.
-The headache is consistently more bothersome than neck tension.
+However, the headache is consistently more bothersome than neck tension.

 How You Activate and Intensify This Pain Pattern

-This one can be created by craning the neck forward while turning to one side.
+Craning the neck forward while turning to one side can cause a headache on the top of the head.
 Several other posts feature muscles that create cervicogenic headaches associated with Forward-Head Posture.

-The original research talked about it being a problem with bird watchers.
+The original research mentioned it as a problem with bird watchers.
 Currently, it seems more common in people who lean toward their monitors while twisting to one side.
-I have also seen this from painting the molding.
-You could get it from watching TV at the sports bar, but looking down at the chicken wings and drinking beer breaks up the pattern, so I don’t see many of them.
+I have also seen this when painting the molding.
+Decades ago, I saw it in counselors who leaned forward emphatically.

-This headache on top of the head is more likely to become a problem when supporting the neck for long periods in one position.
+This headache on top of the head is more likely to become problematic when supporting the neck for long periods in one position.
 It often happens when one is sleeping or resting on their chin on their hand while using the computer.

 This muscle is almost always involved in cases of vehicular whiplash.